hothanhxuan/ProjectMilestone-Ecommerce-BigQuery/README.md

 ## ⚙️ Main Process - 8 main questions to write queries

 ### 1️⃣ Calculate total visit, pageview, transaction for Jan, Feb and March 2017 (order by month)
+This analysis calculates the total number of visits, pageviews, and transactions for each month (January, February, and March) in 2017.
+By organizing results chronologically, it helps reveal trends in website traffic and user activity, as well as how performance evolves over time.
 #### 🧩 Queries ####
 ```sql
 SELECT